Daly Investment Planning Ltd are an Insurance Intermediary and are regulated by The Central Bank of Ireland.

 Daly Investment Planning Ltd principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions and investments.

 The suitability of all financial products depends on many factors and we undertake to use our experience and expertise in considering all relevant factors before recommending any product to you.
-In order for us to fully assess your financial needs it is important that you provide all information we request from you.
-Before purchasing any product, you will be advised of the product’s suitability and given a statement of reasons why in our opinion the product is suitable for your needs.
+For us to fully assess your financial needs it is important that you provide all information we request from you.
+Before purchasing any product, you will be advised of the product’s suitability and given a statement of reasons why, in our opinion, the product is suitable for your needs.
 All advice given will be based on our understanding of current law and Revenue practice.
 It may be that subsequent changes might affect the recommendations that have been made and these may need to be reviewed as a result.
 Any failure to disclose material information may invalidate your claim and render your policy void.

 LIFE and PENSIONS

 Daly Investment Planning Ltd will provide life assurance and pensions.
 We will make a recommendation/s in accordance with professional criteria, regarding which contract would be adequate to meet your need/s.

 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
 However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the product, policy cover , particularly in relation to income protection and serious illness policies.

 Specifically, on the subject of permanent health insurance policies it is our policy to explain to you (a) the meaning of disability as defined in the policy; (b) the benefits available under the policy; (c) the general exclusions that apply to the policy; and (d) the reductions applied to the benefit where there are disability payments from other sources.